ibm-cloud-docs/power-iaas/getting-started.md

 3. _(Optional)_ If you want to use a custom image for the AIX or IBM i operating systems, you must create an IBM Cloud Object Storage and upload the image.
 For more information, see [Deploying a custom image within a Power Systems Virtual Server](/docs/infrastructure/power-iaas?topic=power-iaas-deploy-custom-image).

 4. _(Optional)_ If you want to use a private network to connect to a {{site.data.keyword.powerSys_notm}} instance, you must order the Direct Link Connect service.
 For more information, see [Ordering IBM Cloud Direct Link Connect from the UI Console](/docs/infrastructure/power-iaas?topic=power-iaas-ordering-direct-link-connect).
+You cannot create a private network during the provisioning process.
+You must first go to the **Networks** tab.

 5. *(Optional)* Watch the [AIX & IBM i in IBM (Public) Cloud](https://youtu.be/y5QaNdGJ6R0){: new_window}{: external} video to learn more about the {{site.data.keyword.powerSys_notm}} offering.